uberspot/DebianDroid/README.md

  16. Full-text search on package names like in http://packages.debian.org/search?keywords=%s
  17. Translate to other languages.
 Easy if all string are gathered in values/strings.xml
  18. Alerts you about a bug report you wanted to send, like a "bug report" reminder.
 Maybe with a button like "report bug in x time"
- 19. Notifies user about new mails in bug reports he made, he contributed to or in bugs he is subscribed to and about new package news to packages he maintains or is subscribed to etc

 ##Permissions explained